 Greater Richmond Transit Company (GRTC) provides public transportation service in the Richmond area.
-The nearest bus stop is 0.3 miles south of the site along East Belt Boulevard.
-This bus stop serves Bus Route 88, which provides access to McGuire VA Medical Center and Southside Plaza.
-Bus Route 88 also connects with additional bus routes at Southside Plaza that provide direct access to downtown Richmond.
+The nearest bus stop is 0.1 mile east of the site along the south side of Warwick Road.
+This bus stop serves Bus Route 1B, which provides access to several community service locations in the southern portion of Richmond.
+Bus Route 1B also provides direct access to the GRTC Transfer Plaza in downtown Richmond, which allows for connections to additional bus routes serving the Richmond area.

 The site is located within the Richmond Public School District.
-All three schools assigned to the site area are within 3.6 miles.
+All three schools assigned to the site area are within 7.5 miles.
+Note that the elementary school and middle school assigned to the site area are each within 2.0 miles in the southern portion of Richmond.
 Summer Hill Preschool, operated by the Richmond Public School District, is also assigned to the site area.
-This preschool offers an all-day program for three-and four-year old children that is operated at no cost to parents.
-Summer Hill Preschool is located 1.7 miles southeast of the site.
+This preschool is an all-day program for three- and four-year old children that is operated at no cost to parents.
+Summer Hill Preschool is located 4.1 miles southeast of the site.
 Richmond Public Schools offers bus transportation for all eligible students in the district.
 Note that as of January 2021, Richmond Public Schools has suspended in-person learning due to the COVID-19 pandemic.
 Classes are currently held online via virtual learning.